BadAsstronaut/generator-swagger-docker-api/README.md

-## generator-studio-api
+# generator-swagger-docker-api

 Quickly scaffold your new API by using a [Yeoman generator](http://yeoman.io/)!

 Steps:
 1. Install yeoman